Serbia in the Eurovision Song Contest 2009

-Serbia was represented at the Eurovision Song Contest 2009 with the song "Cipela" written by Aleksandar Kobac, Marko Kon and Milan Nikolić.
-The song was performed by Marko Kon and Milaan.
-The Serbian national broadcaster, Radio Television of Serbia (RTS) organised the national final Beovizija 2009 in order to select the Serbian entry for the 2009 contest in Moscow, Russia.
+Serbia was represented at the Eurovision Song Contest 2009 with the song "Cipela", written by Aleksandar Kobac, Marko Kon, and Milan Nikolić, and performed by Marko Kon and Milaan.
+The Serbian participating broadcaster, Radio Television of Serbia (RTS), organised the national final Beovizija 2009 in order to select its entry for the contest.
 The national final consisted of two shows: a semi-final and a final on 7 and 8 March 2009, respectively.
 Twenty entries competed in the semi-final where eleven qualified to the final following the combination of votes from a three-member jury panel and a public televote.
 The eleven qualifiers competed in the final which resulted in "Cipela" performed by Marko Kon and Milaan as the winner following the combination of votes from a three-member jury panel and a public televote.